 It is believed that, Sanité Bélair was born in 1781, in what is now known as “L’Artibonite.”
 Sanité was born Afranchi (free person of color).
 The Affranchis (many of whom were mixed-race) of Saint Domingues had many restrictions, but were allowed to receive some education and own land.
+In 1796, at the age of 15 she married Charles Belair, nephew and lieutenant, then general under the leader of the Haitian revolution Toussaint Louverture.

 Reportedly, she walked to her death with bravery and defiance, refusing to wear a blindfold.
 She shouted to the people “Viv Libète anba esklavaj!”(“Liberty, no to slavery!”), who of course were forced to watch the scene, in an attempt to dispel the revolution idea.
 Their deaths, however did not deterred the revolutionaries, who continued fighting.